Get Tech Tips

 Take a look at the diagram at the top of this piece and start at the bottom left.
 Are you looking at the part at the bottom left?
 OK, now read this next line OUT LOUD:

-When I first started in HVAC/R trade school this was the first thing my instructor forced me to LITERALLY memorize forward and backwards before he would allow me to proceed.
+When I first started in HVAC/R trade school, this was the first thing my instructor forced me to LITERALLY memorize forward and backward before he would allow me to proceed.

 While I am not always a huge fan of rote memorization as a learning technique, in this case, I agree with committing this to memory in the proper order.

 The compressor is the heart of the refrigerant circuit.
 It is the only mechanical component in a basic refrigeration system.
-The compressor is like the heart that pumps the blood in the body or like the sun that provides the earth its energy.
-Without the compressor to move the refrigerant through compression, no work would be done and no heat would be moved.
+The compressor is like the heart that pumps the blood in the body or like the sun that provides the earth's energy.
+Without the compressor to move the refrigerant through compression, no work would be done, and no heat would be moved.

-The compressor creates a pressure differential, resulting in high pressure on the high side (discharge line, condenser & liquid line) and low pressure on the low side (suction line, evaporator and expansion line).
+The compressor creates a pressure differential, resulting in high pressure on the high side (discharge line, condenser, and liquid line) and low pressure on the low side (suction line, evaporator, and expansion line).

-There are many different types of compressors, but you will most likely see Scroll and Reciprocating type compressors most often.
+There are many different types of compressors, but you will most likely see scroll and reciprocating-type compressors most often.
 A reciprocating type compressor uses pistons, valves, and a crankshaft.
-Reciprocating compressors operate much like car engines; pulling in suction vapor on the down-stroke and compressing that vapor on the up-stroke.
+Reciprocating compressors operate much like car engines—pulling in suction vapor on the down-stroke and compressing that vapor on the up-stroke.
 A scroll compressor does not have any up-down motion like a reciprocating compressor.
 A scroll compressor uses an oscillating motion to compress the low-pressure vapor into high-pressure vapor (you can learn more about scroll compressors HERE).

 The compressor pressurizes low-pressure vapor into high-pressure vapor, but it also causes the temperature of the gas to increase.
 As stated in the gas laws, an increase in pressure causes an increase in temperature and a decrease in volume.
-In the case of refrigerant cooled compressors, heat is also added to the refrigerant off of the kinetic (bearings, valves, pistons) and electrical (motor windings) mechanisms of the compressor.
-Compressors require lubrication; this is accomplished through oil that is in the compressor crankcase, as well as oil that is carried with the refrigerant.
+In the case of refrigerant-cooled compressors, heat is also added to the refrigerant off of the kinetic (bearings, valves, pistons) and electrical (motor windings) mechanisms of the compressor.
+Compressors require lubrication; this is accomplished with the oil in the compressor crankcase and oil carried with the refrigerant.
 Liquid entering the compressor through the suction line is a very serious problem.
-It can cause liquid slugging, which is liquid refrigerant entering the compression portion of the compressor.
+It can cause liquid slugging, which happens when liquid refrigerant enters the compression portion of the compressor.
 Liquid slugging will most likely cause damage to the compressor instantly.
-Another problem is bearing washout or “flooding”.
-This occurs when liquid refrigerant dilutes the oil in the compressor crankcase and creates foaming, and it will greatly reduce the life of the compressor because it will not receive proper lubrication and too much oil will be carried out of the compressor and into other parts of the system.
-The compressor also (generally) relies on the cool suction gas from the evaporator to cool the compressor properly, so it’s a delicate balance to keep a compressor from being flooded and also keep it cool.
+Another problem is bearing washout or “flooding.”
+Flooding occurs when liquid refrigerant dilutes the oil in the compressor crankcase and starts foaming.
+Flooding will greatly reduce the compressor's life because it will not receive proper lubrication, and too much oil will be carried out of the compressor and into other parts of the system.
+The compressor also (generally) relies on the cool suction gas from the evaporator to cool the compressor properly, so it's a delicate balance to keep a compressor from being flooded and keep it cool.

 Condensers come in all different types, shapes, and sizes.
 Regardless, they all perform the same function: rejecting heat from the refrigerant.
-The refrigerant entering the condenser was just compressed by the compressor, and this process increased the temperature by packing the molecules together which added heat to the vapor refrigerant due to the motor and mechanical workings of the compressor.
-This process in the compressor also greatly increased the pressure from a low-pressure in the suction line entering the compressor, to a high-pressure vapor leaving the compressor.
+The refrigerant entering the condenser was just compressed by the compressor.
+This process increased the temperature by packing the molecules together, which added heat to the vapor refrigerant due to the motor and mechanical workings of the compressor.
+This process in the compressor also greatly increased the pressure from a low-pressure in the suction line entering the compressor to a high-pressure vapor leaving the compressor.

 The condenser has three jobs: